uptrace/uptrace/README.md

 [![Slack](https://img.shields.io/badge/slack-uptrace.svg?logo=slack)](https://join.slack.com/t/uptracedev/shared_invite/zt-1xr19nhom-cEE3QKSVt172JdQLXgXGvw)

 Uptrace is an [open source APM](https://uptrace.dev/get/open-source-apm.html) that supports distributed tracing, metrics, and logs.
-You can use it to monitor applications and set up automatic alerts to receive notifications via email, Slack, Telegram, and more.
+You can use it to monitor applications and troubleshoot issues.

+Uptrace comes with an intuitive query builder, rich dashboards, alerting rules, notifications, and integrations for most languages and frameworks.

+Uptrace can process billions of spans and metrics on a single server and allows you to monitor your applications at 10x lower cost.

-Uptrace uses OpenTelelemetry to collect data and ClickHouse database to store it.
+Uptrace uses OpenTelelemetry framework to collect data and ClickHouse database to store it.
 Uptrace also requires PostgreSQL database to store metadata such as metric names and alerts.

 **Features**: